 The now defunct CBGB’s – May it rest in peace

-The Whiskey is going strong on the Sunset Strip
+The Whiskey is still going strong on the Sunset Strip

 La Pedrera is nature turned into a building, a great petrified wave that is an ensemble of organic forms.
 Gaudí designed this building at the height of his career at age 54, and Unesco declared it a World Heritage Site in 1984.